![]() |

 Staff also access training courses run by outside agencies which are relevant to the needs of the children in their class, these can be face to face and online.

-We have also received training in the delivery of different interventions which are used successfully throughout school.
+We have also received training in the delivery of different interventions which are used successfully throughout school (RWI one-to-one tutoring, fresh start, lego based therapy)

 High quality teaching for learning within class is the most important factor in helping children with SEND to make good progress alongside their peers.
 Our SENCo will work closely with all our staff to ensure that provision is relevant and appropriate.
 Where it is felt that more support is required, we use a variety of approaches.
 These include: